The L.E.A.N. MISSION (rev. 2018)

 Part of the reason for so many unwanted or neglected horses is that new owners don’t understand the expense and time commitment involved with horse ownership.
 Feed, farrier, medical, transportation, equipment, unforeseen emergencies, boarding and training can be sadly underestimated by someone excited to purchase their first horse.
 With cheap livestock available everywhere, the new owner doesn’t understand the resources needed to adequately support their new pet.
 We seek to educate new horse owners of what to expect through material distribution and highlighting our rescue horses to the community through social media.
 Our goals include prevention through education, thereby reducing the need for intervention.

 We reach a broad base of local supporters through our website, Facebook pages, and monthly newsletter.
 We have also been featured on our local Channel 13 News and we receive a section in the local tri-state equestrian newspaper (the Valley Horse News) where we post two horses each month.
-We also submit articles regularly to Southern Nevada Equestrian and Las Vegas Pet Scene magazines.
-We have a Twitter feed and are networked through Petfinder.com, Adopt-a-Pet.com, A Home for Every Horse (Equine.com), and a variety of other horse-oriented websites.
-PURINA is a feed sponsor for LEAN.
+We also submit a horse for adoption to the Las Vegas Pet Scene magazine.
+We have a Twitter feed, Instgram account, YouTube channel, and are networked through Petfinder.com, Adopt-a-Pet.com, A Home for Every Horse (Equine.com), and a variety of other horse-oriented websites.
+PURINA and Thrive are feed sponsors for LEAN.

 Pictures tell a compelling story and much of our impact has been through a photo-chronology of each rescue horse from Day 1 through its rehabilitation to adoption.
 Through our Facebook page “LEAN Horses”, followers can see photo updates and progress, plus when a horse is finally ready for adoption.
 Shorter individual bio’s and photos are also available at the website for those not on Facebook.
 These include Success Stories and our Senior Sanctuary.

 In 2013 we conducted the first-ever equine castration clinic in southern Nevada, and another in 2014.
-This clinic is subsidized and partially funded by the Unwanted Horse Coalition’s “Operation Gelding”.
-One of our key partners in the All Vegas Horses LEAN program is the local equine surgical facility, Desert Pines Equine Clinic.
-They have agreed to host the geld clinic at a reduced rate to owners.
+We are proud to have launched this program for our local community.
+Since then, the local equestrian hospital Desert Pines Equine Clinic continues to hold clinics in conjunction with Dancer’s Legacy, to help reduce the number of unwanted breedings.
 Over 20% of horses taken into the LEAN program its first year were unpapered stallions.
 All Vegas Horses does not adopt out intact males so part of our medical expenses have been for sterilization.

-Feed or medical stipends are now in place for owners who have short-term financial problems.
+Feed or medical stipends, part of generous support we receive from The Harris Foundation, are now in place for owners who have short-term financial problems.
 An application and approval process is available for consideration of supplemental feed for their horses on a limited time basis.
 Credit for hay would be issued to their supplier based on qualification to help owners be able to keep their animals in place.
 Funds are also available for support of overdue medical care, farrier, or dental work, or emergency euthanasia.
 These would be paid directly to the service provider upon approval of the Assistance Application.

 This acronym stands for “Has A Horse/Needs A Horse” – our database of people who either have a horse they can no longer keep, or people seeking a horse for which LEAN does not have a good match.
 Being able to match these types together results in more horses being placed into new homes before neglect or abandonment can occur.
 An easy online application for horse owners is available at our website’s Rehome Your Horse tab.